alxndrdiaz/hclust_mix/README.md

 ## 3. Limitations

 While this approach is quite good ilustrating how differentiated cell states tend to stabilize compared to transient cell states, it might not be the the option to choose if you wish to understand or model cell differentiation in general, unless you perform a benchmark analysis to determine that this method outperforms other methods in predicting differentiated cell states.
 So, if you would like to start learning about cell differentiation models hclust is a good starting point.
-However, if you are interested in questions related to regulation of cell differentiation using single-cell transcriptomics datasets, there are other packages such as [RNA velocity](http://velocyto.org/), or [Monocle](http://cole-trapnell-lab.github.io/monocle-release/) that provide useful analysis tools.
+However, if you are interested in questions related to regulation of cell differentiation using single-cell transcriptomics datasets, there are other packages such as [RNA velocity](http://velocyto.org/); [La Manno, Nature (2018)](https://www.nature.com/articles/s41586-018-0414-6), or [Monocle](http://cole-trapnell-lab.github.io/monocle-release/); [Trapnell, Nat.
+Biotechnol.
+(2014)](https://www.nature.com/articles/nbt.2859) that provide useful analysis tools.

 ## 4. Final remarks: Waddington epigenenetic landscape